forrestRojas/factorio-console-manager/README.md

 ## Features

-   A list of features that the complete project
+   A list of features that the complete project will aim to have:
 * Load, save and configure ModLists
 * Calculate ratios base on given user inputs
 * Configure file pathing to desired folder to grab mods